chrisc96594/MNIST-Clasiffication/README.md

 - **Input Layer**: 784 neurons (28x28 pixels)
 - **Hidden Layer**: 512 neurons with sigmoid activation
 - **Output Layer**: 10 neurons (one for each class)
+## Results
+Training Accuracy: Achieved ~98% accuracy on the training data.
+Test Accuracy: Achieved ~97% accuracy on the test dataset.
 ```python
 # Simple Network Architecture in TensorFlow
 def neural_net(inputData):